dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 In any case, every non-primary constructor in an extension type would potentially have properties that would make `const` an error, so they must specify `const` explicitly as usual.

+Update: As of July 19 2023, the reserved word `const` must be specified explicitly, which will make the primary constructor a constant constructor.

 ### Support "private inheritance"?